AlexCharlton/hyperscene-chicken/README.md

 ### Extensions
-hyperscene features an extension system, so that the rendering of a scene can be augmented in new and exciting ways.
+Hyperscene features an extension system, so that the rendering of a scene can be augmented in new and exciting ways.

 Extensions can add special nodes to scenes.
 If node is created that is given a pointer to an extension in place of a pipeline, that node will not be rendered but will instead be handled by its extension during rendering and updating.